 - 1. Completed background check clearance. - 2.
 Earned overall GPA of at least 2.50 - a. students who make a "D" or an "F" in a course, may be asked to repeat that course in order to raise their GPA - 3.
 Completed one professional education course with a grade of "C-" or better - 4.
 Passed the Oklahoma General Education Test (OGET) - 5.
 Been recommended by an interview committee - 6.
-Been accepted by a majority vote of the Teacher Education Council (TEC) - 7.
-Taken the University sponsored speech and hearing screening - 8.
-Turned in an application, autobiography, philosophy of education, and two Dispositions of the Effective Educator forms - 9.
-Completed portfolio requirements for Admission to Teacher Education - Subject to change by state certification requirements.
+Been accepted by a majority vote of the Teacher Education Executive Council and the Teacher Education Advisory Board. - 7.
+Turned in an application, autobiography, philosophy of education, and two Dispositions of the Effective Educator forms - 8.
+Completed portfolio requirements for Admission to Teacher Education - \ Subject to change by state certification requirements.